zowe/zowe-explorer-vscode/README.md

 [Zowe Explorer Developer's ReadMe](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/Developer's%20ReadMe.md) — contains information on how to install, build, and test Zowe Explorer.

+[Zowe Explorer in Theia ReadMe](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Theia.md) — contains information on how to develop for the Web-based IDE Eclipse Theia.

 ## How to Contribute

 We encourage you to contribute to Zowe Explorer.
 See the [Contributor Guidance](https://github.com/zowe/vscode-extension-for-zowe/wiki/Best-Practices:-Contributor-Guidance) to proceed.